zriyansh/signoz.io/blog/2021-08-25-open-source-datadog-alternative.md

 But it has the following issues:

-- Crazy node based pricing which doesn’t make sense in today’s micro-services architecture.
+- Crazy node-based pricing, which doesn’t make sense in today’s micro-services architecture.
 Any node which is live for more than 8hrs in a month is charged.
 So, unsuitable for spiky workloads
 - Very costly.
 They charge custom metrics for $5/100 metrics
-- It is cloud only, so not suitable for companies which have concerns with sending data outside their infra
+- It is cloud-only, so not suitable for companies that have concerns with sending data outside their infra
 - For any small feature, you are dependent on their roadmap.
-We think this is an unnecessary restriction for a product which is used by developers.
+We think this is an unnecessary restriction for a product which developers use.
 A product used by developers should be extendible

 ---